juananestival/ps-genesys-adapter-v2511/README.md

 This script automatically performs the following actions:
 *   Installs `ngrok`, a utility to create a secure tunnel to your local environment.
-*   Activates the Python virtual environment for the project.
+*   Starts `ngrok` and dedicates the terminal to its output.

+The script will finish by running `ngrok`, which will display a public "Forwarding" URL (e.g., `https://<random-string>.ngrok-free.app`).
+This is the secure public URL that you must use for the AudioHook integration in Genesys Cloud.

+**Keep this terminal open.**

-### Step 3: Run the Server and Ngrok
+### Step 3: Run the Server

-You will need two separate Cloud Shell terminals.
+You will need a second Cloud Shell terminal to run the adapter itself.

-1.  **In your first terminal**, start the adapter application:
+1.  **Open a new terminal** and navigate to the project directory.

+2. Activate the project's virtual environment:
     ```bash
+    . .venv/bin/activate
+    ```

+3. Start the adapter application:
+    ```bash
     # Make sure you have configured your .env file with PORT and API_KEY
     python main.py
     ```

-2.  **In a second terminal**, use `ngrok` to create a public URL that points to the local server (which runs on port 8080 by default):
-    ```bash
-    ngrok http 8080
-    ```

-`ngrok` will display a public "Forwarding" URL (e.g., `https://<random-string>.ngrok-free.app`).
-This is the secure public URL that you must use to configure the AudioHook integration in your Genesys Cloud environment for testing.